China-Taiwan Weekly Update, November 6, 2024

 Oceania

 The Palauan election on November 5th will be consequential to US-PRC influence in the Pacific Islands.
 Palau’s position as the anchor of the second island chain in the Pacific and the closest Freely Associated State with the US to the Taiwan Strait and South China Sea makes it one of the most strategically significant of the United States’ small allies in the Pacific.[72]
 Palau’s status as a Freely Associated State refers to its Compact of Free Association (COFA) with the United States, which grants the United States military permission to operate in Palau in return for the United States providing financial support and assuming responsibility for national defense.
 The United States and Palau renewed their COFA in May 2023 for USD$889 million in aid to Palau over the next 20 years, and Congress approved it in March 2024.[73]
-Palau is one of 12 countries that currently recognize Taiwan, and one of only three Pacific Island countries to do so, alongside the Marshall Islands and the Federated States of Micronesia, which are the two other Freely Associated States.
+Palau is one of 12 countries that currently recognize Taiwan.

 Roughly 16,000 registered voters are expected to cast ballots for incumbent President Surangel Whipps Jr. and former President Thomas Remengesau Jr.[74] Vote tallies at the time of writing are strongly in favor of Whipps, with 3161 votes to Remensegau's 2262 votes.
 Absentee ballots will not be tabulated for another seven days, however.[75]
 Some locals are concerned the US military presence will make Palau a target if war breaks out, which has made US military presence a political issue.[76]
 The PRC has been applying pressure on Palau to rescind its recognition of Taiwan, according to Whipps.[77]